Shadoral/Shadoral.github.io/README.md

      became a huge fan of him and studied what transpired in the past.
      </p>
 <p>
-     During my secondary school years, i enrolled early into a 3 years chemistry course in a polytechnic because i loved chemistry so much to the point my youtube feed filled with codylab/styropyro/nilered's video.
+     During my secondary school years, i enrolled early into a 3 years chemistry course in a polytechnic because i loved chemistry so much to the point my youtube feed was filled with codylab/styropyro/nilered's video as reccomendation.
      They certainly did helped supplement my interest in the subject :) kudos to them!
 After graduating my next course of action was to apply for a university course.
 </p>
 <p>
      While I am not as naive as I once was, I still believe science is the only viable career option for me.
 I was offered the chance to pursue chemical engineering and materials science as majors; however, I decided to decline both of them because I wanted to pursue natural science in a theoretical manner rather than applied science practically.
 Reading the course outlines helped me reach this decision, and I don't think I can learn effectively by only knowing the broad applications of chemistry.
 My desire is to understand chemistry and perhaps even come up with theoretical approaches to solving chemistry problems, such as using computational methods.
+If i am eligible to apply for post graduate studies i will attempt to finish the PhD at my local university.
+Right now i will just do my best to learn whatever i can. :)
 </p>
 <p>
      Another question to ask yourself is: Are you able to picture yourself as a finance/tech bro working in an office?
 I couldn't.
 I don't think those careers would fulfill me.